pingcap/docs/tidb-cloud/serverless-export.md

    > **Tip:**
    >
-   > If you have neither imported nor exported any data before, you need to click **Click here to export data to...** at the bottom of the page to export data.
+   > If your cluster has neither imported nor exported any data before, you need to click **Click here to export data to...** at the bottom of the page to export data.

 4. Click **Export**.